rbertolusso/intubate/README.md

 result(s?) to the intuBag, and these added or modified results can be be used downstream, or once the pipeline is ended.
-If you save the end result, you will have a single object containing all the sources, their modifications (or replacements of sources by their modifications), and results of processing sources by the different steps (if they wanted to be saved).
+If you save the end result, you will have a single object containing all the sources, their modifications (or replacements of sources by their modifications), and results of processing sources by the different steps (if you wanted to save them).
+You can also stop the pipeline at any point (saving your iBag perhaps with a %<>%), do something else, and then restarting your pipeline from the point you stopped.
 This means you could potentially have one object only, the intuBag, containing all the objects (sources and products).
 One possible use of intuBags could be to process a *whole database* (several tables, data.frames, or tibbles) in *one* pipeline.
-I am not sure yet, but maybe it is a good idea to intubate pipe-aware functions too.
+I am not sure yet, but maybe it is a good idea to intubate pipe-aware functions too (I have played with intubating `subset`).
 Maybe not.
 Of course  pipe-aware functions can always get the whole intuBag at any point of the pipeline, do their magic without being intubated, and then let the pipe continue.

 This means `intubate` will have three modes of operations: